stefanotorresi/facile-it.github.io/content/blog/eng/agile-workflow.md

 So, someone can assume that SCRUM is a good recipe because many people like standard recipes.
 But, are we sure that the typical fast food sandwich is the best way to eat?

 ## Learn by own mistakes
 Our group have crossed some months trying to apply SCRUM.
-It was jJust trouble!
+It was just trouble!
 We were trying to understand where we were failing, without any clue.
 We got a lot of stress and created a lot of conflicts, and our retrospectives seemed more like an Alcoholics Anonymous meeting rather than a time for giving feedback.
 Now we know some of the things that we did wrong:

  * our internal client needed to change requirements faster than our one-week iteration; these changes generated too much frustration and we were feeling that every iteration was failing;
  * we had just lose some important and senior developers; our domain is very complicated and we had trouble with estimation; every week we were reducing the quality of our codebase with technical debt and the quality of our work life;